python/cpython/Doc/library/itertools.rst

    ``product(A, B)`` returns the same as ``((x,y) for x in A for y in B)``.

    The nested loops cycle like an odometer with the rightmost element advancing on every iteration.
-This pattern creats a lexicographic ordering so that if the inputs iterables are sorted, the product tuples are emitted in sorted order.
+This pattern creates a lexicographic ordering so that if the input's iterables are sorted, the product tuples are emitted in sorted order.

    To compute the product of an iterable with itself, specify the number of